-Financial instruments that potentially subject the Organization to concentrations of credit risk consist of cash, unconditional promises to give, and patients accounts receivable.
+Financial instruments that potentially subject the Organization to concentrations of credit risk consist of cash, contributions and grants receivable, and patients accounts receivable.
 The Organization grants credit without collateral to its patients, most of who are insured under third-party payor arrangements.